-The modern office building (foreground) respectfully next to the Scottsdale Marriott (background) in the Brown & Stetson District.
-These buildings illustrate that contemporary and traditional building styles can coexist through building massing, compatible materials, and other design elements.
+The modern office building (backgroundFOREGROUND) sits respectfully next to Cavalliere's Blacksmith Shop the SCOTTSDALE MARRIOTT (foregroundBACKGROUND) in Historic Old TownTHE BROWN & STETSON DISTRICT.
+These buildings illustrate that contemporary and traditional historic building styles can coexist; and that effective sensitive transitions can be achieved through setbacks, stepbacks; building massing, compatible materials, and other design elements.